-Figure D. Photo of plate 1) ready for line and 2) ready to go into the water.
+Figure D. Photo of plate ready for line (left) and after line and label added ready to go into the water (right).

 7. Line Length.
 Communities of marine organisms tend to vary with depth, with some species found only in very shallow sites and others only found deeper.